mediapathic/mediapathic.github.io/docs/sccp-samples.md

 # Samples

-Here are a few examples of papers I have worked on.
+Here are a few examples of projects I have worked on.

 ### ISTRBoost: Importance Sampling Transfer Regression using Boosting